 If you’d like to see more than 50 of my favorite PA elk photos, be sure to check out my gallery HERE!

-Pennsylvania Elk Country is home to some incredible views, and you’ll find the best ROADSIDE ones to reach in my write-up “The 20 Best Scenic Overlooks in PA Elk Country”.
+Pennsylvania Elk Country is home to some incredible views, and you’ll find the best ROADSIDE ones in my write-up “The 20 Best Scenic Overlooks in PA Elk Country”.

 Looking for a more nearby, mid-day diversions when the elk are typically least active?